seedcommons/madeline/README.md

 Madeline is a software platform used by SeedCommons, La Base Argentina, Buen Vivir, and People's Solary Energy Fund to administrate non-extractive lending supporting cooperatives.
 Due to budget constraints, the repository is very customized and not in shape for general use as open source software.

 ### Key features
+* Divisions
-* a tree (or heirarchy) of divisions, where each member is a cooperative of loan funds or a loan fund, called the elsewhere here 'division tree'.
+  * Each division represents an organization.
+In practice each division is a cooperative of loan funds or a loan fund.
+  * Divisions are arranged in  a tree (or heirarchy) called the elsewhere here 'division tree'.
+This structure affects other parts of the system.
+* Cooperatives (aka Organizaitons)
+  * belong to a division
+  * have loans
 * Users
+  * associated with divisions, cooperatives, loans and projects
+  * receive system emails for certain events (e.g. log updates)
+  * different permissions for different users
 * Projects
 * Loans
+  * Loans have types.
+These types affect behavior in Questionnaires (below)
+  * Loan have statuses.
+These affect behavior in the accounting integration (see below)
   * auto duplication of loans and associated data
-* a custom SaSS integration that facilitates accounting for loans in SeedCommons
+* a custom QuickBooks integration that facilitates accounting for loans in SeedCommons
+  * automatic interest calculation
+  * ability to create and edit transactions
+  * syncs data from QuickBooks to create up to date loan schedules
+  * printable Loan Schedule
 * Questionnaires: a custom form system.
 Each loan or project has one response per questionnaire.
   * Business Planning - the answers to this special form automatically populate loan memos, and progress on this form is included in calculating 'loan health,' another feature
   * Post Analysis questionnaires